andrewgazelka/andrewgazelka.github.io/_posts/2022-12-13-productivity.markdown

 # Optimization Problem

-A naïve employee who wants to be productive might prioritize long-term productivity by trying to optimize the long-term value of the universe $V_t(o)$
+A naïve employee who wants to be productive might prioritize long-term productivity by trying to optimize its value in the universe $V_t(o)$ in the long term.
+We have:

 $$
 \lim_{t \to \infty} V_t(o) = \lim_{t \to \infty} X_o(U_t)